Burst pipe in Peterborough city centre forces bar to close

 Co-owner Tom Owen said: “We spent all on Monday night pumping water out from the basement bar, we’ve had the dehumidifier working and we have had the electrician round the replace a few bits.

-"All has been going well and we hope to be able to reopen as soon as Wednesday.”
+"All has been going well and we are now able to reopen.”

 Updates and events at Bijou can be found at www.bijoupeterborough.co.uk.